 - Add half (6 oz) of the curry base.
 Cook until it starts to form craters.
 This takes about 2 minutes.
 Add the rest of the curry base.
 Repeat.

 - Turn the heat down to medium low.
-Add the potatoes and drained spinach.
+Add the potatoes, drained spinach and lemon juice.
 Simmer for 4-5 minutes.
 Serve.